ABMI/FentanylPatchPrevalence/README.md

 - Suggested: 25 GB of free disk space

 ## How to run the study
-1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up the R environment for [HADES](https://ohdsi.github.io/Hades/index.html), including RTools and Java.
+1. Follow [these instructions](https://ohdsi.github.io/Hades/index.html) on how to set up the R environment on Windows.
 2. Launce `CERVELLOPrevalence.Rproj` in the study package folder.
 3. Use the following code to initiate the project: